-Relevant to this OSP, the klystrons and HPA are interlocked to the PSS and can only be energized when the UITF enclosure is swept, cleared of personnel and taken to the RUN state.
+Relevant to this OSP, the klystrons and high power amplifier (HPA) are interlocked to the PSS and can only be energized when the UITF enclosure is swept, cleared of personnel and taken to the RUN state.
 The PSS will turn OFF the applied RF to the QCM when UITF enclosure door interlocks are breached or when CARMs indicate excessive radiation measured outside the enclosure.

-The klystrons and HPA are located within electronics racks positioned above Cave1, see Figure 13.
+The klystrons and HPA are located within electronics racks positioned above Cave1, see Figure 11.
 Waveguides attached to the klystrons deliver RF energy to the QCM located below within the UITF enclosure, through a penetration in the roof top shielding that is filled with sand.

-There are interlocks associated with the high power RF klystrons (see Figure 14).
+Note, the photograph of the klystron rack will be updated once construction of the system is complete.
+There are interlocks associated with the high power RF klystrons (see Figure 12).
 These include electronics rack door/panel enclosure interlocks that prevent exposure to electrical hazards within the klystron racks and waveguide pressure interlocks that ensure RF energy does not leak from the waveguides.
 The waveguides are filled with air at 1.5 psi above ambient.